naoyak/dsp/05a-python.md

 {'Amy', 'John', 'Ben'} # duplicates removed
 ```

-Finding and element is much faster in sets, since membership is checked with a hashtable.
+Finding an element is much faster in sets, since membership is checked with a hashtable.

 ---